Subawards

 It is important to understand the difference between a subrecipient and an independent contractor, consultant or vendor, as this may affect the F&A on a sponsored project and audit compliance.

 A subrecipient conducts programmatic work within the research objectives of the prime award, retains programmatic control and discretion over how the work is carried out, and makes independent decisions regarding how to implement the requested activities.
 The subrecipient shall assign a lead investigator who will serve as the Principal Investigator (PI) at the subrecipient entity.
 The PI at the subrecipient entity typically commits a level of effort (salary) that is predetermined with the pass-through entity.
 Subrecipients may also charge other expenses in various categorical breakdown of costs, including but not limited to additional personnel, travel, equipment, materials and supplies, tuition, F&A, and other allowable costs.
 The subrecipient may produce publishable results or develop intellectual property derived from the project.
-The subrecipient institution must adhere to all regulations, flow-down terms, and applicable compliance requirements.
+The subrecipient is subject to the same flow-down terms and conditions as FAU and must adhere to all regulations, reporting requirements, and applicable compliance requirements.

 A consultant is an individual or consulting firm that is not affiliated with Florida Atlantic.
-Consultants generally offer only advice or propose solutions to problems, but they do not direct, carry out, or implement solutions.
-Consultants can provide general oversight, expertise, or help design a portion of a study.
+Consultants generally offer only advice or propose solutions to problems, but they do not direct, carry out work, or implement solutions.
+Consultants can provide general oversight, expertise, or advise the FAU PI in designing a portion of a study.
 Consultants are compensated by an hourly rate multiplied by a pre-determined maximum number of hours.
 A consulting services agreement is executed between FAU and the consultant.

-A service provider such as an independent contractor or vendor provides services or goods which are ancillary to the sponsored project.
-The independent contractor or vendor does not participate in programmatic decision-making and typically provides services to a project in exchange for compensation.
-An independent contractor or vendor provides similar goods or services to many different purchasers or customers within its normal business operations.
+A service provider such as a contractor or vendor provides services or goods which are ancillary to the sponsored project.
+The independent contractor or vendor does not participate in programmatic decision-making and provides services to a project in exchange for compensation.
+An independent contractor or vendor is typically a company and provides similar goods or services to different purchasers or customers within its normal business operations.

 Note: A subaward should never be issued to an individual.